-Implementation (Note 1) Deviations to the Item Yes No Summary Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies, and their Causes (2) Fire extinguishing equipment is inspected once every three months.
+Deviations to the Item Item Yes No Summary Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies, and their Causes (2) Fire extinguishing equipment is inspected once every three months.
 (3) Safety facility is inspected more than four times per month.
 (4) Occupational safety and health performance indicators are checked once every 3 months (5) Employee general and special health examinations are performed once a year.
-4. From time to time, the Company's occupational safety personnel visits production sites of each factory to inspect the operating environment and production equipment safety, the content and requirements of the inspections include: (1) Improve the operating environment, strengthen equipment safety fencing protection and automated equipment, use of appropriate personal protective equipment for personnel in the workplace, and safety labels in English and Chinese for equipment to reduce the incidence of occupational hazards.
-(2) Depending on job requirements, every specialized operator shall partake in training to obtain qualifications, and regularly receive reinforcement training to obtain the relevant knowledge and skills.
-In 2022, the safety training had 833 participants with a total of 1,402 training hours.
-(IV) Does the company establish effective training v In accordance with the job descriptions, the Company has No deviation
+4. From time to time, the Company's occupational safety personnel visits production sites of each factory to inspect the operating environment and production equipment safety, the content and requirements of the inspections include: (1) Improve the operating environment, strengthen equipment safety fencing protective equipment for personnel in the workplace, and safety labels in English and Chinese for equipment to reduce the incidence of occupational hazards.
+(2) Depending on job requirements, every specialized operator shall partake in training to obtain qualifications, and regularly receive reinforcement training had 668 participants with a total of 1,149 training hours.
+(IV) Does the company establish effective training programs for employee's career development?
+In accordance with the job descriptions, the Company has planned complete functional training for supervisors and employees at all levels, including new employee orientation training, professional training, No deviation